Our easy Blueberry Pie recipe is loaded with fresh blueberries and a hint of lemon. Most importantly, it holds it's shape perfectly when served.

 How to make Blueberry Pie:

-Two images showing fresh blueberries with sugar, tapioca, lemon juice, and lemon zest on top, then after it's mixed together and thickened.
+Two images showing how to make blueberry pie by tossing fresh blueberries in sugar, tapioca, lemon juice, and zest then after it's poured in a pie crust and a lattice crust is being laid on top.

 Follow me for more great recipes